5 reasons to invest in property in France in 2023

 So overall, for the time being, the French economy looks to be be fairly rosey.

-This summarizes the main reasons why I think that South France is a good bet for property investments during 2022.
-The above contains the hard economic reasons why France is a good destination for investors.
-But there are also softer, more intangible benefits.
+This summarizes the main reasons why I think that South France is a good bet for property investments during 2023.
+Apart from the hard economic reasons why France is a good destination for investors, there are also softer, more intangible benefits.
 France remains the number one tourist destination in the World.
 It has among the largest collection of UNESCO World heritage sites.
 It has more Michelin star restaurants than any other country and it spends a huge amount of its income on supporting the arts, sports and its cultural heritage.
 The infrastructure in France is first class and its health service is repeatedly voted the best in the World.
 France is changing, but you can still find that family run bistro on the edge of a quiet square, the local village market bursting with colour and the old boys playing Petanque in front of the local bar.
 In short, France is a great place to buy a property, because France remains uniquely French.

 Interested in investing in property in South France . . . ?

 Our business partner, Artaxa Immo, is a French real estate business that specialises in helping Foreign investors buy French property.
 The agency is based in the beautiful wine village of Roujan and provides a property sales teams across the Languedoc region.
 Artaxa is a genuinely International real estate firm, employing multi-lingual staff in the three regional offices.
 For further information about buying property in South France, please contact Jane Laverock on +33 6 95 50 19 21 or by email at email@example.com.